Skip to Content

 Black Plastic Sheeting

-Other tarping materials you can use to kill weeds are black trash bags and other black plastic sheeting.
+Other tarping materials to kill weeds are black trash bags and other black plastic sheeting.
 However, if you choose this option, you may need extra materials to stick them to the ground and prevent wind from blowing them away.
 Watch out for animals that can shred or rip or create holes that prevent moisture from escaping the soil.

-Use of non-black cover tarps is only advisable if you really cannot procure black-colored tarps in your area.
+The use of non-black cover tarps is only advisable if you really cannot procure black-colored tarps in your area.

 3. Mow The Area Or Trim Perennials

-If the ground is covered with grass, ensure that you mow it to a low level to guarantee maximum occultation and suffocation.
+If the ground is covered with grass, ensure you mow it to a low level to guarantee maximum occultation and suffocation.
 Besides, some plants may easily shred the tarp, prompting you to remove them before you start to kill weeds.

 Strimming the weeds and grass is much easier than pulling them by hand.
 Is pulling weeds a real big timewaster?